AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Restrict the values to a specific element**

 You can also restrict the  conditions to some elements within a topic.
 Use the `<elementdef>` tag to define the element and the `<attributedef>` tag to define the condition that can be applied to the element.
-If you don't add the `<elementdef>` tag,  you can apply the conditions to all elements.
+If you don’t add the `<elementdef>` tag,  you can apply the conditions to all elements.
 For example, use the following enumeration to restrict the `@platform` attribute to the `<shortdesc>` element.
 The other conditions are visible for all elements.

 ```XML